Charlie Brown's Roundabout: Toponymy

 The roundabout is named after the landlord of the 20th century-founded pub, The Roundabout, that was demolished in 1972 when the roundabout was enlarged to allow sliproads for the new motorway.
-The landlord's father, also Charlie Brown (1859–1932), was the landlord of the minor museum-containing Railway Tavern, locally known as Charlie Brown's (pub) in Limehouse, in the London Docklands, a few miles south; taken over by his daughter; Charles junior vacated the opposing rival pub, the Blue Posts, in about 1938 to take on The Roundabout, in Woodford.
+The landlord's father, also Charlie Brown (1859–1932), was the landlord of the Railway Tavern, locally known as Charlie Brown's, in the Limehouse section of the London Docklands, a few miles south.
+The Railway Tavern was taken over by the younger Charlie's sister, while he operated the rival Blue Posts, directly opposite the Railway; both pubs erected signage calling themselves Charlie Brown's Pub.
+In 1938, Charlie Brown left the Blue Posts to take on The Roundabout, in Woodford.

 Formation of a junction

 One road here pre-dates the early 20th century, Chigwell Road.
 Today's roundabout replaces a section of that road, part of the old course of the river, and small parts of three fields.
 Its southwest sits on the site of Roding Cottage which included a commercial rose nursery in its 6 acres.